pdickson2/pdickson2.github.io/dorian.md

 ![kernel](kernel.png)

 ### GeoDa
 Following this, we conducted other spatial analyses in GeoDa.
-By connecting with our PostGIS database, we were able to create a spatial weights matrix, separated by geoid for each county, based on the twitter data we created in QGIS.
-Then we calculated the G* cluster map, using our calculated tweet rate as the variable.
+By connecting with our PostGIS database, we were able to create a spatial weights matrix from the tools menu, weighted by geoid for each county, based on the twitter data we created in QGIS.
+Then we produced the G* cluster map, first using our calculated tweet rate as the variable and second using the normalized rate, as the variable.
+All factors - the significance map, the cluster map, and row-standardized wights - were included.
+This calculation conducts the Getis-Ord Gi* statistical analysis: an explanation of which can be found [here](https://geodacenter.github.io/workbook/6a_local_auto/lab6a.html).
+Essentially, it creates a map of high and low rates of the entered variable.
 Below, you can see the spatial analysis for both the ordinary tweet rate and the normalized tweet rates.

 ## Discussion
 Cumulatively, the results of this lab demonstrate that sharpiegate did have a somewhat noticeable effect on the subjects about which people tweeted during